 It aims to be a voice for those whose views and situation are understood poorly and heard faintly by the media, politicians, and public.

-TH: Some people criticised the idea of “racism in Finland” as mere sensationalism.
+WW: Some people criticised the idea of “racism in Finland” as mere sensationalism.
 Do you agree?
 Why and why not?

 Enrique: There are many forms of racism and discrimination in Finland.